MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 Recording errors and other recording output is written to an .out file.

 All of the output files are stored in the users document folder.
-For example for User1, the TTD files would be stored here:
+For example, for User1 the TTD files would be stored here:

 ```
 C:\Users\User1\Documents